palantir/tslint/README.md

     This option can be supplied multiple times if you need multiple globs to indicate which files to exclude.

+-n, --force:
+    Return status code 0 even if there are any lint errors.
+    Useful while running as npm script.

 -i, --init:
     Generates a tslint.json config file in the current working directory.